Mini-Research Grant Award

 • Must be a high school student(s) conducting a STEM-based research project

-• Students must complete summary (continuing project or proposal) sections in their own words.
+• Students must complete summary (continuing project or proposal) sections in their own words

-Topics of the research project must be related to the following fields:
+Research topics must be related to the following fields:

-• Biology, Molecular Biology
+• Biology, Molecular Biology, Biotechnology

 • Engineering and Computer Science, Biomedical Engineering